|March 6th, 2017|

 Undermentioned is the list of items that usually are required while opening a merchant account:

 • LEGAL ENTITY- Your business entity has to be legally approved.
 Look out for legal entity setup for your business like LLC, C-Corp, and such.

 • EIN Number- You will have to produce the unique Employer Identification Number so that IRS can identify your company.

-Once the above sited things are in place, the application process can be started in consent with the merchant service provider.
-Sole proprietors do not require any of these and can directly sign up with their names, social security number and personal bank account.
+Once the above-sited things are in place, the application process can be started with consent from the merchant service provider.
+Sole proprietors do not require any of these and can directly sign up with their names, social security numbers, and personal bank accounts.

-THINGS THAT CAN PROVE TO BE UNFAVORABLE FOR GETTING AN APPROVAL FOR MERCHANT ACCOUNT
+THINGS THAT CAN PROVE TO BE UNFAVORABLE FOR GETTING AN APPROVAL FOR A MERCHANT ACCOUNT

-There are certain factors considered by merchant service provider and the partner banks before they approve or disapprove the application for a merchant account.
+There are certain factors considered by the merchant service providers and the partner banks before they approve or disapprove the application for a merchant account.
 The challenging factors are listed below for your perusal:

-1. BAD CREDIT- This is the most common reason for denial of a merchant account application.
-However, there are third party merchants that work with high risk applicants at a nominal fee.
+1. BAD CREDIT- This is the most common reason for the denial of a merchant account application.
+However, there are third-party merchants that work with high-risk applicants at a nominal fee.

 • Online gambling